 Back to top

 My partner is abusive to me and I don’t know what to do about it.
-I’m scared and ashamed but I need help.
-Where do I go?
+Where do I go for help?

 An abusive partner might try and make you stay by creating a situation where you are dependent on them for money or shelter, or by threatening you or someone you care about (for example).
 There is help available to support you.